yt-project/yt/doc/source/reference/field_list.rst

 Field List
 ==========

-This is a list of all fields available in ``yt``.
+This is a list of all fields available in yt.
 It has been organized by the type of code that each field is supported by.
 "Universal" fields are available everywhere, "Enzo" fields in Enzo datasets, "Orion" fields in Orion datasets, and so on.